Custodial Symmetry Breaking and Higgs Signatures at the LHC: DECAYS OF THE NEW HIGGS BOSONS

 \subsubsection{Fermiophobic Scenario}

-In this model the new neutral Higgs could be fermiophobic when $\theta_0$ goes to zero.
+In this model only the new neutral Higgs could be fermiophobic when $\theta_0$ goes to zero.
 This limit can be achieved when $a_1 \to 2 x_0 a_2$.
 This condition is consistent with the minimization condition in Eq.~(\ref{minb}).
 Using Eq.~(\ref{eq:thetazero}) and the perturbative bound, $a_2 \leq 2 \sqrt{\pi}$, one finds

 This condition holds only in the fermiophobic limit.
 Since the neutral Higgs couplings to fermions goes to zero one can have a large branching ratio into $WW$ and into two photons.
 In Fig.~\ref{Neutral-Higgs-decays-a2} we show the branching ratios of the neutral Higgs for different values of $a_2$ and for two different values of the Higgs mass, $M_H=95$ GeV (left-panel) and $M_H=150$ GeV (right-panel).
-Notice that when the Higgs mass is $95$ GeV the fermiophobic limit is realized when $a_2$ is around 0.3, while in the case of $M_H=150$ GeV, the neutral mixing angle goes to zero when $a_2 \sim 0.75$.
+Notice that when the Higgs mass is $95$ GeV the fermiophobic limit is realized when $a_2$ is around 0.3, while in the case of $M_H=150$ GeV, the neutral mixing angle goes to zero when $a_2 \sim 0.75 $.
+In this regime, the bound from $h \to \gamma \gamma$, see Eq.~(\ref{mugammagamma}), is important.
+For example, when $M_H=95$ GeV and $a_2=0.1$ one finds that $\mu_{\gamma \gamma}$ is around 0.94, while for $M_H=150$ GeV and $a_2 = 0.5$ one has $\mu_{\gamma \gamma}$ around 0.93.
+Both scenarios are very close to the experimental limis on $\mu_{\gamma \gamma}$.

 In the left-panel one can have large branching ratios into $WW$ and $\gamma \gamma$ in the fermiophobic limit, while in the right-panel the $WW$ channel dominates.
+For other studies with fermiophobic Higgses see Refs.~\cite{Akeroyd:2005pr,Delgado:2016arn,Akeroyd:2003xi}.